choi-phd/TestDesign/cran-comments.md

-## Resubmission
+## Resubmission of 'TestDesign' package
-This is a resubmission.

-The following issues have been addressed:
+The following issues raised by Martina Schmirl in email correspondence have been addressed in 'TestDesign' v0.2.1:

 ```
 Please provide a link to the gurobi website to the description field of